leviy/release-tool/README.md

 ### Phar
-The recommended method of installing this package is using a PHAR file.
+The recommended method of installing this package is using a phar file.
 This is because installing using Composer can possibly cause dependency conflicts.
 You can download the most recent phar from the [Github Releases](https://github.com/leviy/release-tool/releases/latest) page.

 ### Composer
 Alternatively, you can install this package using [Composer](https://getcomposer.org/):